liuyu-star/PPforestpaper/README.md

 If you want to run some of the intermediate results all the complete code is included in a separate file

-codeJCGS.R : Code to reproduce  all the paper results
+codeJCGS.R : Code to reproduce  all the intermediate paper results